Chart Color Schemes

 Age

-Carrum's median age exceeds the national pattern
+Carrum's population is slightly older than the national pattern